Dealing with DMS

-Lager malt (aka "Pilsner" malt) is usually a different variety in Europe, but tends to be 2-row (usually Copeland barley) in North America.
+Lager malt (aka "Pilsner" malt) is usually a different variety in Europe, but tends to be 2-row (usually Copeland, though that's changing) in North America.
 It's also not as well-modified as some brewers believe (6-row is also used, primarily for Adjunct Lagers.)
 The difference is in the modification.
 Greatly simplified, the maltster allows the embryo to grow into rootlets and the acrospire which coincides with the breakdown of the endosperm.

 Think of a barley kernel like a reservoir of 2 substances that brewers want - starches and proteins.
 Proteins provide enzymes which break down starches into sugars.
 During germination, the embryo develops into rootlets and an acrospire (or shoot), proteins are broken down into enzymes which in turn, break down sugars into starches that are consumed to further the initial growth of the plant.

 When it comes to malting, if you allow the embryo to develop too much, there won't be enough sugars left and extract suffers.
 If you stop the embryo from growing too soon, it takes a really long time in the mash tun for a protein rest to turn those proteins into enzymes.
 Basically, lager malt errs on the side of too soon.
 Ale malt errs on the side of too late.